robotnic/angular-xmpp/README.md

 ## grunt

-If you want to make changes.
+If you want to make changes to this repository.
 You have to run the grunt task builder.

 ```command
 grunt watch --force